Mobilising capital streams to make sustainable societies bloom.

-An international think-and-do tank advancing the role of the private financial sector in creating a sustainable world by maximising cutting edge research, policy advice, education & project implementation.
+An international think-and-do tank advancing the role of the private financial sector in creating a sustainable world by maximising cutting-edge research, policy advice, education & project implementation.

 The Frankfurt School – UNEP Collaborating Centre for Climate & Sustainable Energy Finance is a strategic cooperation between the Frankfurt School of Finance & Management (Frankfurt School) and the United Nations Environment Programme (UNEP).

-The FS-UNEP Centre takes a unique approach towards combining research and on-ground Expertise to finance the transition towards a greener, climate-resilient future that enables societies to prosper.
-The FS-UNEP Centres approach to fulfilling its mission is to attract new types of investors, in particular by catalysing the financing of future-proof, low-carbon economic activities by the private sector.
+The FS-UNEP Centre takes a unique approach towards combining research and on-ground expertise to finance the transition towards a greener, climate-resilient future that enables societies to prosper.
+The FS-UNEP Centre´s approach to fulfilling its mission is to attract new types of investors, in particular by catalysing the financing of future-proof, low-carbon economic activities by the private sector.
 Private sector capital has a pivotal role to play in the race against climate change.

-The FS-UNEP Centre’s work is designed to encourage and assist the finance community to scale-up current investment, or to take the first steps into new markets.
+The FS-UNEP Centre’s work is designed to encourage and assist the finance community to scale-up current investments, or to take the first steps into new markets.
 A key part of this process is to enable the public sector to put in place policies, regulations and initiatives that overcome existing or perceived investment risks and other barriers seen by the private sector.
 It aims to bring together demand and supply of sustainable financing by promoting smart finance structures and mechanisms.

 Vision & Mission

 Our vision is to catalyze the transition to a clean and sustainable world – a world driven by low-carbon economic development and led by environmentally conscious, empowered, and enabled communities and businesses.

 The Centre strives to catalyse transformational changes needed to realize this world by collaborating, engaging, and providing strategic advisory services to financial stakeholders to deliver innovative, smart, and practical solutions.